jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 Code Objects
 ============

-Having decided from the AST which names in a given lexical scope, are bound or free, global or local, and where cells must be created, we have enough information to place them in the frame storage of that scope.
+Having decided from the AST which names in a given lexical scope are bound or free, global or local, and where cells must be created, we have enough information to place them in the frame storage of that scope.
 A ``frame`` object only exists while the function executes.